 The Vegas Prediction

 Depending on which sportsbook you use, Vegas has the Vikings falling behind the Packers in the NFC North, but clearly ahead of the Lions and Bears.
-ClutchBet has Green Bay favored to win the division at -185, while Minnesota comes in at +250 to win the title.
+ClutchBuzz has Green Bay favored to win the division at -185, while Minnesota comes in at +250 to win the title.

 When it comes to the NFC Championship, the Vikings are in the middle of the pack at +1800, behind the Cardinals and the New Orleans Saints.
 Currently, the Tampa Bay Buccaneers lead the odds, with +350.
-As for the odds of winning the Vince Lombardi trophy, ClutchBet has the team sitting at +3000 right now, with the Buffalo Bills being the outright winners’ favorites (+650).
+As for the odds of winning the Vince Lombardi trophy, ClutchBuzz has the team sitting at +3000 right now, with the Buffalo Bills being the outright winners’ favorites (+650).

 A new season means new power rankings.